 The term ‘social policy’ is typically used in two ways.

-Firstly, to refer to any government action aimed at addressing social need, such as issues of employment, education, healthcare, housing and sustenance.
+Firstly, social policy refers to any government action aimed at addressing social need, such as issues of employment, education, healthcare, housing and sustenance.

 Secondly, as an academic discipline, social policy refers to the study of how societies distribute resources to address the aforementioned social needs.
 An interdisciplinary subject, it draws upon elements of economics, history, politics, psychology and sociology in order to analyse: